 The most effective parenting strategy with teens is to focus on the relationship.
 Punishments just drive your teen away and make it less likely that you'll have the information about what's going on in his life that you need to be a good parent.
 The only leverage you really have with your teen is love.

-Follow following tips For Kids to be better
+Follow the Following tips For Kids to be Better

 Parenting teens is often portrayed as an ordeal of sorts.
 Here are 5 tips for better parenting that dismiss misconceptions about raising teenagers, and can pave the way for a more beautiful parent-child relationship.